 The electric guitar tends to be one of the more complicated stringed instrument as far as components go.
 Much more so than it’s counterpart the acoustic.
+The parts of an electric guitar include everything you’d find on an acoustic, plus many extra to pick up vibrations from the strings and turn them to electronic signals that an amp can play.

 It is important, however, to know the parts and pieces that effect the sound of your axe.